pcrumley/pcrumley.github.io/_posts/2020-08-23-magnetic-field-lines.md

 <script defer src="https://cdn.jsdelivr.net/npm/katex@0.10.2/dist/contrib/auto-render.min.js" integrity="sha384-kWPLUVMOks5AQFrykwIup5lo0m3iMkkHrD0uJ4H5cjeGihAutqP0yW0J6dpFiVkI" crossorigin="anonymous" onload="renderMathInElement(document.body);"></script>

-One of the major difficulties of understanding plasmas is just getting a handle what the magnetic field is doing.
+One of the major difficulties of understanding plasmas is just getting a handle on what the magnetic field is doing.
 If you're lucky enough to be running simulations in 2D, you'll have the value of the magnetic field at every point on your grid, but it still can be hard to understand the geometry of it all.